aco4/LymeQuote/index.md

       new Quote("Big fat hairy deal lasagna time funny large orange cat","Garfield"), new Quote("allah cat allah cat","allah cat"),
-      new Quote("THEY HIT THE PENTAGON", "Zach Hadel"), new Quote(
-        "Millions of people worldwide suffer from autoimmune disease and chronic illness.
-What is fueling this 21st-century pandemic?", "Chronic",
-        2020,
-        "As Dr. Steven Philips, MD reveals in his novel, 'Chronic', there is compelling evidence that Lyme disease is also the source of chronic disorders such as autoimmune conditions."
-        ),
-      new Quote("Matt loves skin", "Anthony Gu", 2022), new Quote("Early bird gets the worm, but I am wolf not lion or tiger, I don't perform in circus", "Rich Richman McRibRicher", 1999), new Quote("It is only when mosquito land on your balls that you realize there is a way to solve problems without using violence.", "Confucius"),
+      new Quote("THEY HIT THE PENTAGON", "Zach Hadel"), new Quote("Matt loves skin", "Anthony Gu", 2022), new Quote("Early bird gets the worm, but I am wolf not lion or tiger, I don't perform in circus", "Rich Richman McRibRicher", 1999), new Quote("It is only when mosquito land on your balls that you realize there is a way to solve problems without using violence.", "Confucius"),